waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## VII.
 Critical Reminders
 - **Maintain Poké Ball Stock:** Always keep at least 10-20 Poké Balls on hand to avoid missing rare encounters like the wild Cubone.
 This is a non-negotiable rule of preparation.

+- **Party Switching Mechanic:** When switching Pokémon, the game might not place the selected Pokémon in the first slot as expected.
+My attempt to switch Echo (4th) with Spoonbende (1st) resulted in Nightshade (3rd) moving to the lead.
+Hypothesis: The 'SWITCH' command may have a non-intuitive ordering logic.
+Need to test this in a safe location.